eytand/web-engine/README.md

 this.config.get('logger.someKey')
 ```

-## Docker support
-TBD

 ## Dependencies

 * Koa2 - The returned app is a standard koa application, which can be used with middlewares as usual (see `https://www.npmjs.com/package/koa2`)
-* Awilix - the dependency Injection is deployed with Awilix standard application.
-Use the returned container to resolve (or to inject) functions and values   (see `https://github.com/jeffijoe/awilix`)
-* node-conf - the configuration is based on the "conf" npm package.
-Please note, values defaulted at the framework level cannot be overidden with default values in your app! (see `https://github.com/lorenwest/node-config`)
-* Bunyan logging